 What is a Lung Cancer Screening CT?

-A lung cancer screening CT is a special type of CT scan designed to find small lung masses (nodules) that may be the earliest sign of lung cancer.
+A Lung Cancer Screening CT is a special type of Computerized Tomography scan designed to find small lung masses (nodules) that may be the earliest sign of lung cancer.

 It is performed on patients with a high risk for developing lung cancer using a very low radiation dose and no intravenous contrast.
 CT has a much higher sensitivity for the detection of potentially pre-cancerous lung nodules than regular chest x-rays.

 Early lung cancer often causes no symptoms, so it’s important to follow the lung cancer screening guidelines if you are at high risk.